vinyas03/bitchat/README.md

 ## bitchat

 A decentralized peer-to-peer messaging app with dual transport architecture: local Bluetooth mesh networks for offline communication and internet-based Nostr protocol for global reach.
 No accounts, no phone numbers, no central servers.
-It's the side-groupchat.
+It's the side-groupchat, works without internet !

 [bitchat.free](http://bitchat.free)